-With the beginning of the school year soon, we encourage you to drive with caution as kids will be walking and biking to school in the coming weeks.
-Informational articles are included in this newsletter that we hope you read and share with your children as together we can continue to make Shelby a great place to live, work and raise our families.
+With the beginning of the school year soon, we encourage you to drive with caution as kids will be walking and biking to school.
+Informational articles are included in this newsletter which we hope you read and share with your children as together we can continue to make Shelby a great place to live, work and raise our families.